druid-io/druid-io.github.io/druid.md

 [BigQuery/Dremel](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/36632.pdf),
 Google's
 [PowerDrill](http://vldb.org/pvldb/vol5/p1436_alexanderhall_vldb2012.pdf), and
 search infrastructure.
-Druid creates (indexes) mostly immutable views of data and stores the data in data structures highly optimized for aggregations and filters.
+Druid creates mostly immutable views of data and stores the data in data structures highly optimized for aggregations and filters.
 A Druid cluster is composed of various types of nodes, each designed to do a small set of things very well.

 ## Druid vs Other Systems

 The data infrastructure space has many options for different problems.
-Each system is catered to solve certain problems very well.
+Each system is catered for a particular set of use cases.
 Below, we describe how Druid compares to some common systems:

 - [Druid vs Hive/Impala/Shark/Presto](/docs/latest/Druid-vs-Impala-or-Shark.html)